nikodunk/electrade-2-insurance-static/_posts/2017-09-17-what-will-it-run.markdown

 ---
 layout: post
-title:  "What can the system run?
-Off-grid life = low power devices?"
+title:  "What devices can the system run?"
 date:   2017-09-17 08:00:00 -0700
 ---